richsoni/richsoni-songs/great-green-mountains.md

 We could meet up in those mountains
 Say we go to Bennington town
-You'll know it by the spike touching the sky there
-And the mountains in every direction round
+stand at the top of the monument with the mountains in every direction round

-Or, maybe we can meet up in Rutland
+Or, maybe we can head up to Rutland
 Where the mountains roll up to the sky
 We could climb to see the range there
 Its green no matter how far you stretch your eye